lpc477/inlearning-react/README.md

 # inleaning-react
-This project is for practicing react tools and fundementals that can be found on linked in learning, under the react pathway
+This project is for practicing react tools and fundementals that can be found on linked in learning, under the react pathway.
+The ultimate objective is to create a website to host photography work using the [Google Photos API](https://developers.google.com/photos)

 # Create React App Documentation